Texas Workers’ Compensation: Laws, Costs & Providers

 - Those employing inmates in work furlough programs

-How Much Does Workers’ Compensation Cost in Texas?
+How Much is Workers’ Compensation Insurance in Texas?

-Workers’ compensation insurance premiums are based on payroll costs and the riskiness of the work employees perform.
+The cost of workers’ comp insurance in Texas is based on payroll costs and the risk of the work employees perform.
 The average cost for workers’ comp in Texas is 55 cents per $100 of payroll, according to the National Academy of Social Insurance, but there are many factors that impact premiums.
-Additionally, many carriers charge a minimum premium of $250 annually for a workers’ compensation policy.
+Additionally, many carriers charge a minimum annual premium for a workers’ compensation policy.

 The formula to determine business premium base costs is: